Koxx3/minimo/documents/help_settings_en.md

 - Smartphone connected : your smartphone needs to be connected to the SmartElec device in Bluetooth to unlock the scooter.
 - Smartphone connected or beacon visible : your smartphone needs to be connected OR a BLE (Bluetooth Low Energy) must be in range beacon of the SmartElec device in Bluetooth to unlock the scooter.
 - Beacon visible : BLE beacon must be in range of the SmartElec device in Bluetooth to unlock the scooter.
-**Those modes are used as anti-theft protection**.
+<b>Those modes are used as anti-theft protection</b>.
 If an thief try to still you escooter, as soon as the escooter is out of range of your bluetooth device, it will cut power of the escooter.<br>

 ### PIN code
 Valid configuration : SmartController / SmartDisplay<br>